top of page

 Why breakfast protein matters especially for PCOS hormone balance

-Many women assume that cutting calories or carbs is the key to weight loss, but it’s often a lack of protein that’s driving cravings, blood sugar dips, and slow metabolism.
+Many women assume that cutting calories or carbs is the key to weight loss, but it’s often a lack of protein and fibre that’s driving cravings, blood sugar dips, and slow metabolism.
+Read this post which explains more about why fibre is key to managing PCOS naturally.

 If your breakfast contains less than 10g of protein (like a piece of toast or a banana on the go), your body’s likely to respond with: